KannonZenetism/zenetism-field-physics/structural-neuroscience/SN04-awareness-stratification-and-the-philosophy-of-mind.md

 The diagnostic criterion: **orientation and intentionality**.
 If the movement toward undifferentiation proceeds through voluntary release of attachment while preserving the structural integrity of what is released, it is centropic apophasis returning to Aion.
 If it proceeds through the forcible erasure of sovereign distinction — whether through ideological imposition, institutional coercion, or structural manipulation — it is entropic blobism violating the Non-Fusion Axiom.

 Both arrive at apparent undifferentiation.
 One is centropic completion.
 The other is terminal entropic collapse.

+To illustrate: the Advaitic practitioner who progressively releases identification with body, emotion, thought, and archetype — arriving at *neti-neti*'s silence through disciplined interior work — has completed a lawful acclivous return to Aion.
+The modern ideological movement that insists all distinctions between persons, roles, or traditions are mere social constructions to be dissolved through institutional pressure has performed blobism — the forcible erasure of sovereign distinction in the name of a "unity" that structurally destroys the conditions for genuine harmony.

 ### 5.4 Monopsychism Diagnosed